cosmos/ibc-go/docs/middleware/ics29-fee/end-users.md

 ## Client developers

-Client developers can read more about the relevant ICS29 message types in the [fee messages section](../ics29-fee/msgs.md).
+Client developers can read more about the relevant ICS29 message types in the [Fee messages section](../ics29-fee/msgs.md).

 [CosmJS](https://github.com/cosmos/cosmjs) is a useful client library for signing and broadcasting Cosmos SDK messages.